ansys/aali-sharedtypes/README.md

-# Aali Shared types
+# AALI Shared types
-Shared types used in the Aali project
+Shared types used in the AALI project